bilalmohib/React-TypeScript-Mdbootstrap-Firebase-Material-UI-SAAS-Starter/README.md

-# Getting Started with React-TypeScript-Mdbootstrap-Firebase-Material-UI-SAAS-Boiler-Plate
+# Getting Started with React-TypeScript-Mdbootstrap-Firebase-Material-UI-SAAS-Starter

 ### This project Consists of
 - React